TravelSizedLions/kleptool-package-manager/README.md

 - Lockfiles (package-lock.json, yarn.lock, pnpm-lock.yaml) are not interchangeable, making collaboration and migration between tools tricky.

-- Some packages or tools only work with certain managers or certain versions, leading to “dependency manager lock-in.”
+- Some packages or tools only work with certain managers or certain versions, leading to "dependency manager lock-in."

 - The sheer number of transitive dependencies in a typical project can number in the thousands, increasing the attack surface for vulnerabilities and making reproducibility a challenge.

-On top of that, JavaScript’s *flexibility-above-all* approach means that it's most popular package manifest, `package.json`, can be used in wildly different ways, and the ecosystem’s rapid evolution means that best practices are constantly shifting.
-The result is a dependency resolution and build environment that’s unwieldy for even experienced developers.
+On top of that, JavaScript's *flexibility-above-all* approach means that it's most popular package manifest, `package.json`, can be used in wildly different ways, and the ecosystem's rapid evolution means that best practices are constantly shifting.
+The result is a dependency resolution and build environment that's unwieldy for even experienced developers.

 #### Case Study #4: Python and Virtual Environments